Maciekek/JsonParser/README.md

 ##Summation

 It was realy interesting task.
 Cool oportunity to get knowlegde about Reflection API.
-This kind of programing is`t developed at school.
+This kind of programing is't developed at school.
 I can see diference between my solution of Json parsing and Gson.
-I know that, comparison my json parser and google`s is like comparison bike and car.
+I know that, comparison my json parser and google's is like comparison bike and car.
 But for simply type of data it can working better than big parser.